Your First Appointment

 Recovery from breast surgery will take a while, so even after you leave hospital you should take it easy.
 Try and do a little light exercise each day, like going for a walk.
 It will help you to recover faster.

 Also, remember that your emotional wellbeing is as important as your physical wellbeing.
-You will have been through a very traumatic experience.

 Let people take care of you.